Forget High Altitude Ski Resorts: Medium Altitude is Where Smart Skiers Can Have Their Cake and Eat It

-If you were to ask skiers and boarders what the most important question they want to know when booking a winter holiday, it would be whether the winter holiday resort has a good snow record.
+If you were to ask skiers and snowboarders what the most important question they want to know when booking a winter holiday, it would be whether the resort has a good snow record.

 How many people check snow reports daily before their trip and agonise over whether they have chosen a resort that’s going to deliver the snow they need?
 Yes I can see you nodding!

 However, choosing a snow sure resort doesn't always ensure a wonderful winter holiday.
 There is so much more to consider than Go High or Stay Home.

 What No One Tells You About High Altitude Resorts

 There are many advantages in choosing high altitude resorts for that peace of mind factor.
 However there are certain downsides, which aren't always apparent when doing your research, so please give them some thought.

 - At high altitude, you are a captive audience and many of these resorts can be much more expensive for both the holiday itself and in the actual resort, such as Zermatt in Switzerland.

 - When you are skiing at altitude, the pistes can be extremely cold and bleak.
 The runs are unprotected from snowstorms so make sure you are prepared for more severe conditions. e.g Obergurgl in Austria and Val Thorens in the 3 Valleys of France.
 At Les Deux Alpes, new snow is often blown away due to exposure, which can be very frustrating.

 - People like tree runs!
 They enjoy the scenery and the added protection that the tree-lined runs provide.
 When you are at a super high altitude there are no trees and the big wide baron motorway pistes can often be intimidating for beginners.